alecristia/CDSwordSeg/README.txt

 **************	ALTERNATIVE: MULTICORPORA COMPARISON	***************
-GOAL: Preprocess cha files -- this we did for a project comparing across registers It takes one parent directory with any level of embedding (A typical directory structure would be one root folder and sub-folders containing the different corpora.
-The root folder could be CDS or ADS)
-For each transcript, the script will generate a folder bearing the transcript name and it will contain all the output files relative to that transcript.
+GOAL: Preprocess cha files -- this we did for a project comparing across registers The script takes one parent directory with any level of embedding (A typical directory structure would be one root folder and sub-folders containing the different corpora.
+The root folder could be CDS or ADS).
+For each transcript, it will generate a folder bearing the transcript name and it will contain all the output files relative to that transcript.

 1. Open "clean_corpus.sh" and change the variables as indicated.
 Save the file and run bash script a terminal window by typing: "bash clean_corpus.sh"